caleb-oconnor/MedicalImageAnalysis/README.md

 pip install medicalimageanalysis
 ```

+During install there can be an error with a jupyter dependency file path containing over 260 characters exceeding windows
+limit.
+This can be resolved by enabling long paths on Windows or simply trying to install again, it will skip the
+package causing the error.

 ## Reader Example 1
 The user sets a path to the folder containing the dicom files or highest level folder with subfolders containing dicom
 files.